Photon correlation Fourier spectroscopy of a B center in hBN: II. Standard spectroscopy

 We perform FTS of the B center by recording interference fringes at varying delays $\delta$ from 0 to 1.3~ns.
-We extract the visibility $V(\delta) = \left|G^{(1)}\right|(\tau)$ at each position.
-The result is plotted on Fig.~\ref{FTS}a for five different laser powers ranging from 0.5 to 4~mW (color dots).
+We measure the visibility $V(\delta) = \left|g^{(1)}(\delta)\right|$ at each position.
+The experimental procedure for extracting the fringe visibility is described in the Supplemental Material section S1~\cite{SM}.
+The result is plotted on Fig.~\ref{FTS}a for five different laser powers ranging from 0.3 to 4~mW (color dots).
 A clear decay of $V(\delta)$ can be observed at all powers.
 Additionally, the decay shows a distinct dependence on the laser power, with a faster decay at increasing power.

 In the case of inhomogeneously broadened emitters, a common spectral shape is the Voigt profile~\cite{Armstrong67}, which corresponds to a Lorentzian homogeneous spectral shape $S_\mathrm{hom}(\omega) \propto 1/(\omega^2 + 1/T_2^2)$, with $T_2$ the emitter coherence time, fluctuating within a Gaussian envelope $S_\mathrm{inhom}^\infty(\omega) \propto \exp(-[T_2^*(\omega - \omega_0)/2]^2)$, where $T_2^*$ is the inhomogeneous coherence time and $\omega_0$ the center frequency of the distribution.
 This profile yields a visibility decay that is simply given by